vacilyok/Andersen-course/homework01/README.md

 ## Requirements

 ```
-Git client must be installed on your pc
+1. Git client must be installed on your public
+2. Public key should be generated on your pc

 ```

 ## Install